iotexproject/iotex-docs/docs/developer/hardware/pebble-build-windows.md

 `C:\john\ncs\v1.3.0\toolchain\git-bash.exe``

-in the git-bash terminal, move to the pebble tracker application folder and compile the application:
+in the git-bash terminal, move to the Pebble application folder and compile the application:

 ```sh
 cd %userprofile%/ncs/v1.3.0/nrf/applications/asset_tracker